Penpix of Netherlands squad

 By app

-ROTTERDAM, June 4 (Reuters) - Penpix of the Netherlands 23-man squad for the World Cup in South Africa:
+ROTTERDAM, May 20 (Reuters) - Penpix of the preliminary Netherlands squad for the World Cup in South Africa:

 Holds the record for Dutch league appearances for a single club with 543.
 A solid keeper with 19 years of league experience.
-Won the Dutch championship with Twente this season and will add some experience.
-2-Gregory van der Wiel (Ajax Amsterdam).
-Defender.
-Born Feb 3 1988.
-Caps 9.
-Goals 0.
+Won the Dutch championship with Twente this season and is expected to make the World Cup squad as third keeper, to add some experience.

 Left wing defender who will be second choice behind Giovanni van Bronckhorst.
 In two seasons at Twente Enschede he proved himself to be a fast, solid defender which earned him a transfer to Bayern Munich in July 2009 but he did not play much and moved to Glasgow's Celtic on loan.